Terms and conditions

 Archmere Academy senior Phoebe Brinker of Wilmington, Del. finished up with a solid 1-over 71 that left her in the group tied for 13th at 5-under 275.
 Brinker started the week off with a bang when she fired a 5-under 65 to get a share of the opening-round lead.

-It was a great week for the three-time Delaware high school champion as she got to play in front of her aunt, Suzi Whaley, who was at Keney Park in her role as the president of the PGA of America.
+It was a great week for the three-time Delaware high school champion as she got to play in front of her aunt, Suzy Whaley, who was at Keney Park in her role as the president of the PGA of America.

 Caroline Wrigley, who captured the PIAA Class AAA Championship as a senior at North Allegheny last fall, finished strong with a 1-under 69 Friday that left her among the group tied for 24th at 2-under 278.
 Wrigley added the Pennsylvania Junior Girls’ title at Hershey Country Club’s East Course last month to her scholastic state crown.